HKISPA Regrets TA Decision to Approve HKTIMS Acquisition of Star Internet

 The Hong Kong Internet Service Providers Association today expresses its utmost regrets over the decision of the Telecommunications Authority to approve the acquisition of the Internet business of Hong Kong Star Internet Limited by Hongkong Telecom IMS.
 The Association reiterates its position that the deal is against the interests of consumers and the industry, and contrary to the stated pro-competition and pro-consumer policy of the Government.

-The Association expresses its reservation over the effectiveness of the two new special conditions incorporated into HKTIMS's license, for the following reasons:
+the two new special conditions incorporated into HKTIMS's license, for

-¡P The TA falls short of declaring HKTIMS a dominator of the dialup Internet market, rendering the license condition prohibiting abuse of dominant position meaningless.
+¡P The TA falls short of declaring HKTIMS a dominator of the dialup

 In addition, in light of the license condition prohibiting cross-subsidies of the HKTIMS operation, the Association considers it necessary for the TA to immediately look into possible abuses in the areas of cross-subsidies over PNETS charges and the high barrier of entry for ISPs to provide broadband Internet services.